Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. image:: /assets/images/Documentation/bags_5-bag_2overlapping.png

 .. warning::
-  Currently, the overlapping check can only be applied to the two horizontal bags of the 5-bag pattern.
+  The overlapping check can only be applied to the two horizontal bags of the 5-bag pattern.
   For other patterns (except 4-bag crossing), the picking order must be set such that overlapping bags are picked first.

 Pallet dimensions
 ~~~~~~~~~~~~~~~~~

 Specify the length and width of the pallet.
-Except for the 4-bag pattern, the detection of the layer orientation assumes a rectangular
+Except for the 4-bag (crossing) pattern, the detection of the layer orientation assumes a rectangular
 pallet shape (that is, one side is significantly longer than the other).

 .. image:: /assets/images/Documentation/bags_pallet_dimensions.png